openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 The technique can be generalized to any available parallel slack.
 For example, you can do inference and simultaneously encode the resulting or previous frames or run further inference, like emotion detection on top of the face detection results.
 Refer to the [Object Detection С++ Demo](@ref omz_demos_object_detection_demo_cpp), [Object Detection Python Demo](@ref omz_demos_object_detection_demo_python)(latency-oriented Async API showcase) and [Benchmark App Sample](../../samples/cpp/benchmark_app/README.md) for complete examples of the Async API in action.

-The API of the inference requests offers Sync and Async execution.
-While the `ov::InferRequest::infer()` is inherently synchronous and executes immediately (effectively serializing the execution flow in the current application thread), the Async "splits" the `infer()` into `ov::InferRequest::start_async()` and `ov::InferRequest::wait()`.
-Please consider the [API examples](../OV_Runtime_UG/ov_infer_request.md).

-A typical use-case for the `ov::InferRequest::infer()` is running a dedicated application thread per source of inputs (e.g. a camera), so that every step (frame capture, processing, results parsing and associated logic) is kept serial within the thread.
-In contrast, the `ov::InferRequest::start_async()` and `ov::InferRequest::wait()` allow the application to continue its activities and poll or wait for the inference completion.
-So one reason for using asynchronous code is _efficiency_.
+### Notes on Callbacks

-Notice that the `ov::InferRequest::wait()` waits for the specific request only.
+Notice that the Async's `ov::InferRequest::wait()` waits for the specific request only.
 However, running multiple inference requests in parallel provides no guarantees on the completion order.
 This may complicate a possible logic based on the `ov::InferRequest::wait`.
 The most scalable approach is using callbacks (set via the `ov::InferRequest::set_callback`) that are executed upon completion of the request.
-The callback functions will be used by the OpenVINO runtime to notify on the results (or errors).
+The callback functions will be used by the OpenVINO runtime to notify on the results (or errors.
 This is more event-driven approach.

-**NOTE**: Although the Synchronous API can be somewhat easier to start with, in the production code always prefer to use the Asynchronous (callbacks-based) API, as it is the most general and scalable way to implement the flow control for any possible number of requests (and hence both latency and throughput scenarios).

 Few important points on the callbacks:
 - It is the application responsibility to ensure that any callback function is thread-safe